Autofèrtil (partenocàrpica)

 According to Eisen, the Brown Turkey was brought to California from Boston by W. B. West in 1853, and from England by John Rock in 1883.
 It has doubtless been introduced many other times by various nurseries.

-Early reports of the California Agricultural Experiment Station include Brown Turkey among the varieties being tested at the substations.
+Agricultural Experiment Station include Brown Turkey among the varieties being tested at the substations.
 Apparently, it failed to compete successfully with other varieties, and until recently no trees were to be found, even in collections.
 Introductions have been made from England under P.I.
 Nos.
 81,676, 93,275, and 95,598.

 At Riverside, however, trees from these importations, as well as those obtained from the southern United States, are so badly affected by the mosaic caused by Ficivir caricae Condit and Horne, that normal fruit has seldom been produced.